Skip to content

 Static

 There should not be any dynamic content in a metric name, such as requests.$APP_NAME.
 Metric names and tag keys are how users interact with the data, and dynamic values make them difficult to use.
-Dynamic information is better suited for tag values, such as nf.app or status.
+Dynamic information is better suited for tag values.

 Succinct